fordooo/use-consent-mode-cookie-banner/README.md

 ## Install and Setup Cookie Consent Banner

-- Install the [cookieconsent](https://github.com/osano/cookieconsent) library `yarn add vanilla-cookieconsent`
+- Install the [cookieconsent](https://github.com/osano/cookieconsent) library: `yarn add vanilla-cookieconsent`
 - Add `useCookieBanner` hook and customize text/options (reference [docs](https://cookieconsent.orestbida.com/reference/api-reference.html) for available options)
 - Add to any pages needing the banner: eg `useCookieBanner({ lang: 'en', privacyPolicyUrl: '/privacy-policy' })`
 - Preferences modal can be reopened by calling `CookieConsent.showPreferences()`, eg from a "Cookie Preferences" button in the footer